MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy.md

 For remote execution, participating nodes can be either of the following configurations:

-+ Two machines running R Server 9.0.1, even if on different supported platforms, such as one Linux and one Windows.
++ Two machines running the same version of R Server (v9+), even if on different supported platforms, such as one Linux and one Windows.
-+ One machine running R Client 3.3.2 and one machine running R Server 9.0.1, where the R Client user issues a remote login sequence to the R Server instance.
++ One machine running R Client 3.3.2 and one machine running R Server v9+, where the R Client user issues a remote login sequence to the R Server instance.
 Execution is always on the R Server side.
 It's not possible to set up a remote session that runs on R Client.

 The requirements for remote execution include: